Overview

 3

-Dental Radiography 2 allows learners to develop competency and efficiency when providing radiographic services for clients in a clinical setting.
+Dental Radiography 2 provides learners with an opportunity to develop competency and efficiency when providing radiographic services for clients in a clinical setting.

 Pre-requisites: